Glasgow, Barrhead and Kilmarnock Joint Railway: Lease finalised

-The 1847 Act had merely authorised the lease by the Caledonian; the terms had to be negotiated, and these were being finalised by a further Act of 1 August 1849, by which time the CR had succeeded in reducing its financial commitment to the original GB&NDR shareholders; even so the outlay was £16,500 on a 999-year lease; "receipts were barely enough to cover the working costs".
+The 1847 act of Parliament had merely authorised the lease by the Caledonian; the terms had to be negotiated, and these were being finalised by a further act of Parliament, the Caledonian Railway (Glasgow, Barrhead and Neilston Direct Railway Lease) Act 1849 (12 & 13 Vict. c. xc) of 1 August 1849, by which time the CR had succeeded in reducing its financial commitment to the original GB&NDR shareholders; even so the outlay was £16,500 on a 999-year lease; "receipts were barely enough to cover the working costs".

 South Side station

-On 1 June 1849 the Clydesdale Junction Railway CJR was completed, terminating at South Side station.
+On 1 June 1849 the Clydesdale Junction Railway (CJR) was completed, terminating at South Side station.
 The CJR was effectively under the control of the Caledonian Railway, and trains to and from England now used the station.
 From 10 September 1849 trains from the Hamilton line also used the station.
 In that year the station was rebuilt to a design of William Tite; although cramped, the facade was imposing.

 Extending to Kilmarnock

-In 1865 the G&SWR promoted a Bill to build a line from Kilmarnock to Glasgow via Stewarton—the direct route which the citizens of Kilmarnock had wanted from the GBK&AR at the outset.
-The Caledonian responded with a Bill to extend the Glasgow Barrhead and Neilston Direct Railway, which they leased and worked, from Crofthead (i.e. Neilston) to Kilmarnock.
-Both these schemes obtained Parliamentary authority.
+In 1865 the G&SWR promoted a bill to build a line from Kilmarnock to Glasgow via Stewarton—the direct route which the citizens of Kilmarnock had wanted from the GBK&AR at the outset.
+The Caledonian responded with a bill to extend the Glasgow Barrhead and Neilston Direct Railway, which they leased and worked, from Crofthead (i.e. Neilston) to Kilmarnock.
+Both these schemes obtained acts of Parliament, the Crofthead and Kilmarnock Extension Railway Act 1865 (28 & 29 Vict. c. cxxxix) and the Glasgow and South-western Railway (Kilmarnock Direct) Act 1865 (28 & 29 Vict. c. lxxiv).
 The lines would be closely parallel, and at this time the respective shareholders strenuously made it clear that the duplicate expenditure was wasteful.

 At first the compromise was that the two routes would converge at Stewarton, continuing as a single route to the G&SWR station at Kilmarnock.
-In fact the proposals were held in suspense for some time, until in the 1869 session a Bill was put forward merging the schemes entirely: the rival companies agreed to build the line jointly from Crofthead to Kilmarnock.
-This was authorised by a fresh Act of Parliament on 12 July 1869, which cancelled the two earlier Acts.
+In fact the proposals were held in suspense for some time, until in the 1869 session a bill was put forward merging the schemes entirely: the rival companies agreed to build the line jointly from Crofthead to Kilmarnock.
+This was authorised by a fresh act of Parliament, the Caledonian and Glasgow and South Western Railways (Kilmarnock Joint Line) Act 1869 (32 & 33 Vict. c. xcviii) on 12 July 1869, which cancelled the two earlier acts.
 The line was to be called the Glasgow, Barrhead and Kilmarnock Joint Line.
 The G&SWR had already constructed a short length northwards from Kilmarnock, and now extended that to make an end on junction with the GB&NDR line at Neilston.
 By then a new station had been opened at Neilston, on 27 March 1871, forming the temporary southern extremity of the GB&NDR line.